bonzaiferroni/eos-rising/caged-birds.md

 At the same time, I had nothing remotely resembling sex education.
 She believed that teaching kids about having sex safely was basically the same as encouraging them to have sex before they are married.

 I experienced sexual trauma at a young age, and I had no way of understanding it.
 I felt that I had no one I could tell and a great deal of shame and confusion.
 We were taught that sexual purity was of the utmost importance to God and our future happiness.
 Sexual sin was a stain that would follow us for the rest of our lives.
 At the time, I didn't even understand what was happening.
-There was an older boy who made it seem like some kind of game.
+There was a boy who was several years older who made it seem like some kind of game.
 He was also home schooled.
 I carried that on my own far too long.

 --